ericleo8/Movies-Correlation-Analysis/README.md

 - Avengers: Endgame is the most top highest budget with $356,000,000.
 If you ever watch this one, it has amazing CGI effect so I have no doubt about it why it has to be the highest one.
 - United States produced most of the movies with 5475 movies
 - Universal Pictures made the most of the movies.
-- Stsven Spielberg is the popular director.
+- Steven Spielberg is the popular director.
+- Votes and Gross are the 2 variables that have the highest correlation to Budget